 Shred Vendor Pickup Schedule

-Please submit your request no later than 3 p.m. every Tuesday.
+- Please submit your request no later than 3 p.m. on Tuesday during a pickup week.

 ACFY = After Current Fiscal Year